Important life decisions require the right support.

 Having a Will gives you peace of mind that you have made your wishes clear as to how you want your estate to be distributed and dealt with.

-Our lawyers will review and prepare your Will from as little as $400 + GST for an individual, or $650 + GST for couples.
+Our lawyers will review and prepare your Will from as little as $490 for an individual, or $795 for couples (this price includes GST).

-We also offer Power of Attorney, Enduring Guardianship and Advanced Care Directive for as little as $150 each + GST.
+We also offer Power of Attorney, Enduring Guardianship and Advanced Care Directive for as little as $185 each.
 See our full cost break down here.

 A beneficiary is a person, an entity or a charity nominated by you as the Will maker to receive benefits from your estate once you pass.
 You can nominate whoever you would like as a beneficiary.
 This could include a spouse or partner, children, other family members and/or friends.
 In some cases, beneficiaries are also charities.
 In your Will, you can leave all or some of your assets to as many beneficiaries as you would like, and in the proportion you want.